Grant Applications and Management

 Applications for Funding

-Applications for year 2018 funding for annual grants are expected to be available in June of 2017.
+Applications for year 2018 funding for annual grants are now available.
 (Special Project grants are ongiong - see next section.)
 If you are interested in learning more about our guidelines, please review this year's Guidelines and Instructions.
-These are for your information only as they are subject to change each year.
 The Guidelines include detailed eligibility requirements.

 If you have never applied for RAD funds, you are required to meet with RAD staff prior to receiving credentials for the application system.
 Please call RAD (412-227-1900) and ask to speak with a program officer to discuss eligibility and other requirements.